squaresLab/BatFix/README.md

 # BatFix

+## Note: This replication package is a work in progress.
+If you need help running the tool, please open an issue

 The src contains the code to run BatFix, including CMAKE with all dependencies necessary to run the code.
 We will provide a docker container and more precise